YaN-3k/dots/README.md

 $ cd ~/.config/dmenu
 $ sudo make clean install
 ```
+To display colorful emoji in dmenu you need libxft-bgra (see .config/dmenu/README "Requirements")
 Remove `LICENSE` and `README.md` from your `$HOME`
 ```
 $ dots update-index --assume-unchanged LICENSE README.md